-In this series of columns over the past few weeks, I’ve been discussing various aches and pains (other than tired legs!) that we roadies suffer from, what causes them and what you can do to avoid them.
+In this series of columns over the past few weeks, I’ve been discussing various aches and pains (other than tired legs!) that we road cyclists suffer from, what causes them and what you can do to avoid them on a bike.
 Previous columns have covered: cramping; nausea; saddle discomfort / saddle sores; upper back, shoulder, neck pain / discomfort; and numb / painful hands.

 Today we’ll focus on lower back pain and discomfort – which is caused by muscles tightening up as you ride (unless you have problems with your spine).
 And, as with the other cycling maladies, we’ll devote some time to discussing how you can avoid it.